Jhelum-Ch/courseraML/README.md

 # courseraML
-This repository contains MATLAB/OCTAVE codes for the assignments in Coursera Machine Learning course offered by Andrew Ng.
+This repository contains lectures and MATLAB/OCTAVE codes for the assignments in Coursera Machine Learning course offered by Andrew Ng.